ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 Time: 00:07.71 (Saving: 00:00.07)
 ```

 Next, you'll want to be able to create a Job that can render any scene rather than just this one demo scene.
-So, parameterize the script
+So, parameterize the
-such that the scene file, output directory, and frames to render can all be passed in as arguments to the script:
+script such that the scene file, output directory, and frames to render can all be passed in as command-line arguments to the script:

 ```bash
 #!/bin/bash